PChristogianni/Athens_vs._London_AirBnB_DataAnalysis/README.md

 * Data Cleaning
 * Exploratory Data Analysis
 * Data Modeling
-## Questions
+## Analysis Topics
+* Comparison between Athens vs. London data
 * Which days/seasons most of the comments were given?
 Did it have to do with a specific season?
-Which months?/years? more common?
-Reviews (plots of dates)
+Which months?/years?
-* Is there a correlation between the No of reviews and the price??
+* Is there a correlation between the No of reviews and the price?
-* Is there a correlation between the room type and the price??
+* Is there a correlation between the room type and the price?
-* Is there a correlation between the min nights of stay and the price??
+* Is there a correlation between the min nights of stay and the price?
-* Is there a correlation between the min nights of stay and the room type??
-Eg people who have a whole property are likely to expect more min nights?
+* Is there a correlation between the min nights of stay and the room type?
+Eg Are whole-property-owners more likely to set more min nights?